Swarm robotics: Key Attributes of Robotic Swarms

-Compared with individual robots, a swarm can commonly decompose its given missions to their subtasks; a swarm is more robust to partial swarm failure and is more flexible with regard to different missions.
+Compared with individual robots, a swarm can commonly decompose its given missions to their subtasks; a swarm is more robust to partial failure and is more flexible with regard to different missions.

-One such swarm system is the LIBOT Robotic System that involves a low cost robot built for outdoor swarm robotics.
-The robots are also made with provisions for indoor use via Wi-Fi, since the GPS sensors provide poor communication inside buildings.
-Another such attempt is the micro robot (Colias), built in the Computer Intelligence Lab at the University of Lincoln, UK.
-This micro robot is built on a 4 cm circular chassis and is low-cost and open platform for use in a variety of Swarm Robotics applications.
+History

+The phrase "swarm robotics" was reported to make its first appearance in 1991 according to Google Scholar, but research regarding swarm robotics began to grow in early 2000s.
+The initial goal of studying swarm robotics was to test whether the concept of stigmergy could be used as a method for robots to indirectly communication and coordinate with each other.

+One of the first international projects regarding swarm robotics was the SWARM-BOTS project funded by the European Commission between 2001 and 2005, in which a swarm of up to 20 of robots capable of independently physically connect to each other to form a cooperating system were used to study swarm behaviors such as collective transport, area coverage, and searching for objects.
+The result was demonstration of self-organized teams of robots that cooperate to solve a complex task, with the robots in the swarm taking different roles over time.
+This work was then expanded upon through the Swarmanoid project (2006–2010), which extended the ideas and algorithms developed in Swarm-bots to heterogeneous robot swarms composed of three types of robots—flying, climbing, and ground-based—that collaborated to carry out a search and retrieval task.

 Applications

-Potential applications for swarm robotics are many.
+There are many potential applications for swarm robotics.
 They include tasks that demand miniaturization (nanorobotics, microbotics), like distributed sensing tasks in micromachinery or the human body.
-One of the most promising uses of swarm robotics is in search and rescue missions.
-Swarms of robots of different sizes could be sent to places that rescue-workers can't reach safely, to explore the unknown environment and solve complex mazes via onboard sensors.
-On the other hand, swarm robotics can be suited to tasks that demand cheap designs, for instance mining or agricultural shepherding tasks.
+A promising use of swarm robotics is in search and rescue missions.
+Swarms of robots of different sizes could be sent to places that rescue-workers cannot reach safely, to explore the unknown environment and solve complex mazes via onboard sensors.
+Swarm robotics can also be suited to tasks that demand cheap designs, for instance mining or agricultural shepherding tasks.